-I’ve got a hidden gem for teaching problem solving to share that I can’t believe I didn’t find sooner.
+Eventually, I discovered a hidden gem for teaching problem solving that I can’t believe I didn’t find sooner, and I’ll share it with you.

 But first, let’s be real for a second: